World Soil Day 2020 #StopSoilPollution

-Here at Online Turf, we will be celebrating World Soil Day 2019 to help spread awareness in the fight against soil pollution.
-Which effects the food we eat, the water that we drink and even the air that we breathe!
+Here at Online Turf, we will be celebrating World Soil Day 2020 to help spread awareness in the fight against soil pollution.
+This effects the food we eat, the water that we drink and even the air we breathe!

 What is Soil Pollution?

-It is an unfortunate fact that soil pollution is caused by human activity such as industrial activity, agricultural chemicals and unsustainable waste disposal are some of the biggest contributing factors to soil pollution and the degradation of quality of our soils.
+It is an unfortunate fact that soil pollution is caused by various human activities, including industrial actions, agricultural chemicals, and unsustainable waste disposal are some of the biggest contributing factors and the degradation of soil quality.

 Why Does Soil Pollution Matter?

 Did you know that almost 95% of the food we eat comes from soils?
-If soil is polluted, crops are much more difficult to grow - and the crops that do grow can be harmful to anything that eats them.
-Because the damage caused to soils by pollution cannot be seen with the human eye, and so it is a hidden danger that effects everyone on earth.
+If soil is polluted, crops are much more difficult to grow and the crops that do grow can be harmful to anything that eats them.
+The damage caused to soils by pollution cannot be seen with the human eye and so it is a hidden danger that effects everyone on earth.
 China has recently categorised 16% of their soils to be polluted.